 - Will the campus provide face coverings for students?

 - All on-campus students will be provided with two reusable face coverings.
-We recommend that all students bring an additional two or three washable face coverings to campus to avoid having to wash face coverings every night.
+Students living on campus will be given the face coverings at move-in.
+Commuter students must stop at University Police in North Hall to pick up their face coverings.
+Face coverings should be washed daily so we recommend that all students bring an additional two or three washable face coverings to campus to avoid having to wash face coverings every night.
 Face coverings will also be available in the campus bookstore for purchase.

 - What other safety protocols does SUNY Delhi have in place to keep me safe while I am studying and living on campus?

 - SUNY Delhi is following the recommendations and guidelines of the CDC and the NYS Department of Health to help keep our campus community safe.
 It is everyone’s responsibility to comply with these guidelines and take the necessary actions to help keep themselves and those around them safe.
 Please refer to the Reopening Plan web page for details about the new health and safety protocols that have been established on the SUNY Delhi campus.